Post No.: 0416

 Bioethics relates to the ethical issues arising from, the ever-increasing, advances in biology and medicine.
 There are innumerable dilemmas when it comes to bioethics.
 These include issues related to informed (or misinformed) consent, weak/soft versus strong/hard forms of paternalism, abortion, the rights (and the limits of rights) of parents over their children, doctors/experts telling patients the truth regarding bad prognoses versus keeping their spirits up, euthanasia or denying life-saving treatment, autonomy and inequity.

 One instance is how should autonomy or self-governance apply when someone is mentally incapacitated, and where should we draw the line to define whether someone is personally ‘capable’ or (has become) ‘incapable’?
 How about how should autonomy or self-governance apply when any person has been misguided (e.g. regarding the ‘dangers’ of vaccines)?
-Are lies okay and ‘fair game in this cutthroat and competitive world’ as long as people make the final intentional decisions for themselves without coercion?
-(Is even coercion ‘fair game in this cutthroat and competitive world’?!)
+Are lies okay and ‘fair enough in this cutthroat and competitive world’ as long as people make the final intentional decisions for themselves without coercion?
+(Is even coercion ‘fair enough in this cutthroat and competitive world’?!)
 Thus is a misinformed consent valid?

 One could be told only the known benefits of something without these necessarily being lies or bull****, but not told the full known costs of it or any of the known alternative options.
 Is it ethical to only honestly answer (to the best of one’s own knowledge) the questions asked or must one also answer any questions that haven’t been asked but might be relevant and important for a customer or patient to know too?
 Is it okay to just state the equivalent of ‘may contain traces of peanuts’ everywhere just to legally protect one’s own fluffy back in all situations?